NASA-AMMOS/3DTilesRendererJS/README.md

 _extends [TilesRenderer](#TilesRenderer)_

-Special variant of TilesRenderer that includes helpers for debugging and visualizing the various tiles in the tileset.
+Special variant of TilesRenderer that includes helpers for debugging and visualizing the various tiles in the tile set.
 Material overrides will not work as expected with this renderer.

 ### .colorMode